jcydzik/Juliusz-Cydzik-Thesis-/README.md

 -In my project I am using 8 target locations which the subject makes eye and arm movements to refered to as classes

--2) The other two matlab scripts are used to compute accuracy and delay period.
+-2) The other matlab script allfigs.m is used to plot accuracy and delay periods over time

--Subjects perform the tasks after a given delay period.
+-Subjects perform the tasks after a given delay period

--As delay period changes accuracy is reviewed.
+-As delay period changes accuracy is reviewed

 Thesis work in progress!Will provide more description shortly:)